Higher Level Teaching Assistant (HLTA)

 - The enrolment application process can be accessed by clicking on ENROL button & choosing PAY IN FULL/ INSTALMENT PLAN button and completing the secure online registration form.
 Or alternatively you are welcome to print out the registration form and post it back to us.
 If you use any of the debit or credit cards you are welcome to phone in or fax your enrolment.

-CACHE Higher Level Teaching Assistant (Level 4)
+Qualification: Level 4 in Higher Level Teaching Assistant